tracymedcalf/function-programming-in-racket/README.md

 ### Two ways of building a list

 **apply-bitmask** and **my-reverse** demonstrate two ways of building a list.
 In the first, we **cons** the value onto the result of the recursive call to **apply-bitmask**.
-In the second, we hand the result of **cons** to the recursive call to **my-reverse-aux**, in which case every recursive call receives an element that is one element larger than the last call.
+In the second, we hand the result of **cons** to the recursive call to **my-reverse-aux**, in which case every recursive call receives a list that is one element larger than the last call.
 Which method you use depends on the problem.

 ## Functions as data
 A function can take a function as an argument.